-A report to the Supreme Judicial Court shall include a statement of the alleged charges, a statement of the Committee's findings of fact and conclusions of law, and a recommendation of for action to be taken by the Court.
+A report to the Supreme Judicial Court shall include a statement of the alleged charges, a statement of the Committee's findings of fact and conclusions of law, and a recommendation for action to be taken by the Court.
 A copy of such report shall be provided to the judge.
 The report shall be accompanied by the complete record of the matter before the Committee including the transcript of any hearing and any exhibits considered by the Committee.
-Any further proceedings shall be before the Court and shall be open to the public.
 The report and all subsequent court filings and proceedings in the matter are public.